Teaching Agents how to Map: Spatial Reasoning for Multi-Object Navigation: CONCLUSION

 In this work, we propose to guide the learning of mapping and spatial reasoning capabilities by augmenting vanilla RL training objectives with auxiliary tasks.
-We show that learning to predict the relative direction and distance of already seen target objects improves significantly the performance on various metrics and that these gains are consistent over agents with or without spatial inductive bias.
-We reach SOTA performance on the Multi-ON benchmark.
-Future work will investigate additional structure, for instance predicting multiple objects.
+We show that learning to predict the relative direction and distance of already seen target objects, as well as to keep track of those observed objects, improves significantly the performance on various metrics and that these gains are consistent over agents with or without spatial inductive bias.
+The proposed training strategy applied to a learning-based agent from the literature allowed us to win the \textit{CVPR 2021 Multi-ON challenge}.